 1. Underlying PBT is a non-statutory measure and is the primary reporting measure used by the chief operating decision-making bodies, being the Chief Executive Officer, Group Management Committee and the Board of Directors, for the purpose of assessing the performance of the Qantas Group.
 All items in the FY19 Results Presentation are reported on an Underlying basis, unless otherwise stated.
 For a reconciliation to Underlying PBT, please see slide 6 in the Supplementary Presentation.
 All items restated for changes associated with the first time adoption of AASB 15.
 2. Underlying Earnings Per Share is calculated as Underlying PBT less tax expense (Group effective tax rate of 29.6%) divided by weighted average number of shares during the year, rounded to the nearest cent.
 3. Calculated as ROIC EBIT for the 12 months ended 30 June 2019, divided by the 12 month average Invested Capital.
 4. Weighted Average Cost of Capital calculated on a pre-tax basis.
 5. Underlying EBIT for periods reported on a post AASB 15 basis.
 6. Net debt under the Group's Financial Framework includes net on balance sheet debt and off balance sheet aircraft operating lease liabilities.
 For a detailed calculation of the net debt target range, please see slide 12 in the Supplementary Presentation.
-7. Ne cash free ony-back Qantas Group has the ability to buy back up to 79.7m of its shares without shareholder approval.
-The Group will determine the requirements of the requirements of the requirements of the requirements on the suppleable laws.
-For illustrative purposes, assuming a buy-back price of \$4.85 (being a 14% discount to an assumed market price of \$6.4, as at 19 August 2019), the total spend by the Group would be \$387m.
-The Group can vary the size of the buy-back, iți s
+7. Net cash free outputs less net cash used in investing activities (excluding aircraft operating lease refinancing).
+8. Under the buy-back Qantas Group has the ability to buy back up to 79.7m of its shares without shareholder approval.
+The Group will determine the requirements of the constitution and applicable laws.
+For illustrative purposes, assuming a buy-back price of \$4.85 (being a 14% discount to an assumed market price of \$5.64, as at 19 August 2019), the total spend by the Group would be \$387m.
+The Group can vary the size of the buy-back, or decide not to buy back any shares, at its discretion.